TonyFlury/py-importjson/README.rst

 As per the json implementation in the python standard library, all strings are treated as unicode.

+**Warning** Because of the way that python implements imports - having classes.json and classes.py in the same directory or package the classes.json will be imported and the classes.py file will be effectively hidden, and cannot be imported.

 By default the module has a auto generated documentation string

 .. code-block:: python